-What is Training Preferences?
+What Is Training Preferences?

 For example, you can reduce the number of structured long runs, tweak the intensity of harder sessions, or set a cap on your maximum long run distance.